-A contemporary style of red clay, or barro rojo, handcrafted by a cooperative of women in San Marcos, Tlapazola, Oaxaca.
-The red clay bowls are shaped by hand, and finished with a red clay slip which creates a uniquely textural finish.
+Small red clay bowls featuring a contemporary style of red clay (barro rojo), handcrafted by a cooperative of women in San Marcos, Tlapazola, Oaxaca in southern México.
+Every bowl is shaped by hand, and finished with a red clay slip which creates a uniquely textural finish.

 Available in 3 sizes and ideal for salts, appetizers, salsas and spreads, chips, crackers and more.

 The women-led cooperative, known worldwide as Mujeres del Barro Rojo (women of the red clay), was founded by Macrina Mateo Martinez.
-As a teenager, she traveled outside her village (which, as a woman, was frowned upon at the time) to find a wider audience and reach new markets, as well as expand upon the traditions and designs of previous generations.
+As a teenager, Macrina traveled outside her village (which, as a woman, was frowned upon at the time) to find a wider audience and reach new markets, and gain inspiration to build upon the traditional designs of previous generations.
 Her knowledge and experience helped the village and the cooperative thrive, and most certainly kept alive the generations-old tradition of making red pottery that continues today.

 Handcrafted in Oaxaca, MexicoMaterials